technologiesubtile/SX1281-ESP8266-BLE-Transceiver/README.md

 Requirements

 For research purposes (sensitivity performance, protocol immunity, Doppler or carrier frequency offset stability), we require a BLE transceiver that can communicate at the standard 1 Mbps and reduced baud rate of 125 kbps.
 BLE 4.2 radios are now widely available but often lacking the 125 kbps rate.
 The Semtech SX128x chip seems to offer it at low cost and ease of use e.g. compared to the Nordic Semiconductor modules that come with their own IDE or an Arduino core that lacks advanced functionality.
 Moreover, the SX128x module is a most versatile 2.4 GHZ transceiver  that features, in addition to basic GFSK and GFSK based BLE, also the modes FLRC, 2.4 GHz LoRa and in the 1280 version also a ranging engine.
-While GFSK, FLRC and LoRa stacks are implemented in hardware, BLE 4.2 compatibility is implemented only up to the communication layer.
+While GFSK, FLRC and LoRa stacks are implemented in hardware, BLE 4.2 compatibility is implemented only up to the physical layer.
 We preferred this module despite the absence of the stack since for the intended characterization, a partial stack implementation below handshake would readily enable the advertisement mode.
 A first approach of testing it with available libraries (Stuart Robinson, Sandeep Mistry, Radiohead McCaulny, RadioLib) was disappointing because either the communication could not be established at all in BLE (authors focusing on LoRa ?) and/or some parameters (sync word aka access address) were not accessible through the library.
 In the end, the decision was to abandon available libraries and to write our own library based on the commands given by the manufacturer datasheet [https://semtech.my.salesforce.com/sfc/p/#E0000000JelG/a/2R000000HoCb/X1yTNr5aeVlmviwNhvHyX9a2wSTSla.JWmnEtvAAlRk], using only the standard SPI library to transfer machine code and register values over the port.